KCachel/fairranktune/docs/index.md

 ## 🎓 Citation
-If you end up using [FairRankTune](https://github.com/KCachel/FairRankTune) for conducting the experiments in your work, please consider citing it:
+If you end up using [FairRankTune](https://github.com/KCachel/FairRankTune) in your work, please consider citing it:
 <details>
   <summary>BibTeX</summary>